» Application Period: January 15, 2016 – March 1, 2016

 The face-to-face meeting of Assessment Scholars is the Measuring Student Learning Institute, a three-day training session held in the summer just before the ASM Conference for Undergraduate Educators (ASMCUE; located at the same hotel).
 The face-to-face meeting has its own unique set of goals:

 • Develop measurable learning outcomes grounded in research on how people learn

 • Develop formative and summative assessments that align with course learning outcomes

 • Develop teaching methods or approaches that align with learning goals and assessments

 • Modify or implement pedagogies to enhance student learning

 • Integrate learning goals, assessment strategies and pedagogies that maximize student learning

 • Foster networks to sustain improvements in teaching and learning

 Want to learn more?
-Review the Assessment Residency Syllabus and Application Requirements today!
+Review the Assessment Course Syllabus and Application Requirements today!